chlebnymaciej/Interpolation-multivariate-function-on-triangles/README.md

 # Interpolation-multivariate-function-on-triangles

-Program that interpolate multivariate function on arear of rectangle by using triangle method.
+Functions that interpolate multivariate function on arear of rectangle by using triangle method.

+To start the program please run FinalInterpolation function